 Puppies may be irresistible, but they are also extremely time-consuming.
 If you have never had a puppy, then you might not realize what you're about to get into.
 It's one thing to be ready to get a dog, especially an adult dog.
 Raising a puppy requires an even higher level of commitment.

 Young puppies need to be fed three to four times a day.
 They need to be taken outside immediately after eating or drinking so they can eliminate appropriately and become house trained.
 Puppies will have accidents in the house while they are still being house-trained.
 That can mean a lot of clean up.

 A puppy might wake you up several times during the night.
 It might be because the puppy needs to go outside, or it might just be because the puppy is bored.

 A young puppy can't be left alone for more than a few hours.
-It's best for the puppy to stay in a crate when alone; this aids in house training and keeps the puppy from chewing up everything in your house.
-However, after a few hours, it is impossible for a puppy to hold its bladder (and sometimes bowels too).
+The puppy should stay in a crate when alone; this aids in house training and keeps the puppy from chewing up everything in your house.
+However, after a few hours, a puppy can't hold its bladder (and sometimes bowels too).